home-assistant/home-assistant.io/source/_integrations/zha.markdown

-Most devices need at very least the serial device path, like `/dev/ttyUSB0`, but it is recommended to use device path from `/dev/serial/by-id` folder, eg `/dev/serial/by-id/usb-Silicon_Labs_HubZ_Smart_Home_Controller_C0F003D3-if01-port0`
+Most devices need at very least the serial device path, like `/dev/ttyUSB0`, but it is recommended to use device path from `/dev/serial/by-id` folder, e.g. `/dev/serial/by-id/usb-Silicon_Labs_HubZ_Smart_Home_Controller_C0F003D3-if01-port0`

-Press `Submit` The success dialog will appear or an error will be displayed in the popup.
+Press `Submit`.
+The success dialog will appear or an error will be displayed in the popup.
 An error is likely if Home Assistant can't access the USB device or your device is not up to date.
 Refer to [Troubleshooting](#troubleshooting) below for more information.

 If you are use ZiGate or Sonoff ZBBridge you have to use some special usb_path configuration: